 In consideration of their participation, Partners will pay a non-refundable $75 annual fee (discounted to $50 prior to July 31), payable to VAFRE, to underwrite the administrative and meeting expenses of each group.
 The fee must be paid in full in advance of the first group session.
 They will not be charged any additional fees for their participation.
 P3 Leaders will not be compensated for their service to VAFRE in this capacity, but can secure reimbursement of reasonable meeting expenses.

-If you are not a VAFRE member and do nor work in the office of a VAFRE member, consider becoming a member of VAFRE in order to access reduced registration fees.
+If you are not a VAFRE or AMA member and do nor work in the office of a VAFRE member, consider becoming a member of VAFRE in order to access reduced registration fees.